Mickey Matson and the Copperhead Conspiracy: Production

-Mickey Matson and the Copperhead Conspiracy was approved for a Michigan film industry incentive award.
+Based on an original story conceived by director Harold Cronk, Mickey Matson and the Copperhead Conspiracy was approved for a Michigan film industry incentive award.
 Primarily filmed at 10 West Studios in Manistee, Michigan, location landmarks in Mickey Matson and the Copperhead Conspiracy include the Ramsdell Theatre in Manistee and White Pine Village in Ludington.

 Soundtrack

 Composer Will Musser provided the score for Mickey Matson and the Copperhead Conspiracy including three titled works.
 Sara Niemietz, Edgar Struble, and Tom Stype wrote the song, "Never On My Own".
 Engineered, mixed and mastered by Luke Rangel, Sara Niemietz performed "Never On My Own" for the closing credits.

 Release

 Mickey Matson and the Copperhead Conspiracy held a red carpet premier on May 10, 2012 at the Celebration!
 Cinema Grand Rapids North, in Grand Rapids, Michigan.

 Home media retitle

 For the DVD release on July 16, 2013, Walmart retailing personnel suggested changing the film name to The Adventures of Mickey Matson and the Copperhead Treasure, advising that the term, "Treasure" would be more clearly understood by younger viewers than the term, "Conspiracy".
 It was also suggested, "The Adventures of..." be added to the title for higher visibility, keying on the word "Adventure" would categorize the film under "A" in digital listings.
 The film's writer and producer, Harold Cronk commented, "...We’re not arrogant enough to think we know more than the largest retailer on the planet Earth.
 We like to work with people.
 We think it’s going to be a great partnership.”